Course design

 BOOKS

-Academic literacy: prepare to learn (2007)
+Academic Literacy: Prepare to Learn (2007)

 (2nd ed.)
+Van Schaik.

-Academic literacy: prepare to learn is different from traditional courses in that it is task-based: it requires of language learners who are developing their academic literacy to do authentic academic tasks and to solve real academic problems.
+Academic Literacy: Prepare to Learn is different from traditional courses in that it is task-based: it requires of language learners who are developing their academic literacy to do authentic academic tasks and to solve real academic problems.
 It will appeal to lecturers with large classes, as well as tutors dealing with smaller groups.
 It is primarily intended for use with first-time students at universities.

 “The workbook is based on years of experience in teaching students, a thorough understanding of the language and cognitive requirements of tertiary education and familiarity with the vast research literature in the fields of Second Language Acquisition and academic literacy.”